 8.2.8.1 General

-The Handover Success procedure is used during a conditional handover or a DAPS handover to enable a target NG-RAN node to inform the source NG-RAN node that the UE has successfully accessed the target NG-RAN node.
+The Handover Success procedure is used during a conditional handover, a DAPS handover or LTM to enable a target NG-RAN node to inform the source NG-RAN node that the UE has successfully accessed the target NG-RAN node.

 The procedure uses UE-associated signalling.